 The following figure presents how VTs are connected to the device's measurement inputs.
 It also shows the VT ratings.
-In the figure below, three line-to-neutral voltages are connected along with the zero sequence voltage; therefore, the 3LN+U4 mode must be selected and the U4 channel must be set as U0.
+In the figure below, two line-to-line voltages are connected along with the zero sequence voltage; therefore, the 2LN+U0 mode must be selected.
 Other possible connections are presented later in this chapter.